Press enter to see results or esc to cancel.

 This new Long-Term Resident Visa is designed for the following foreign applicants:

-If you are to apply for this type of visa, you must have health insurance coverage with:
+If you are applying for this type of visa, you must have health insurance coverage with:

 Health insurance is not mandatory for the following foreign visitors to Thailand: